If your Thanksgiving plans include a California getaway over the four-day weekend, these are some ideas and some things to do that happen then.

 - Turkey Trot: Get a head start on burning off all the excess calories with a Thanksgiving morning run in Long Beach.
 You can also take a vegetarian-themed run at the Tofurkey Trot in Pasadena.

-- The Christmas season kicks off in earnest right after Thanksgiving, and there's no better way to switch gears and get into the seasonal mood than the LA Zoo Lights, which start the Friday before Thanksgiving.
+- The Christmas season kicks off in earnest right after Thanksgiving.
+There's no better way to switch gears and get into the seasonal mood than the LA Zoo Lights, which start the Friday before Thanksgiving.

-- Thanksgiving Lunch at the Aquarium of the Pacific: The people get a traditional holiday buffet, and you can see what the fish and other sea creatures are up to afterward.
+- Thanksgiving Lunch at the Aquarium of the Pacific: Enjoy a traditional holiday buffet, and see what the fish and other sea creatures are up to afterward.

 - Holiday Movie Viewing in a Palace: Thanksgiving marks the beginning of the holiday blockbuster movie season.
-Why not make a special event out of one of them, going to Grauman's Chinese, El Capitan or the Arclight Cinema to see it amidst lavish surroundings?
+Why not make a special event out of one of them, going to Grauman's Chinese, El Capitan Theatre to see it amidst lavish surroundings?
+Or see what's playing in the original Cinerama Dome at Arclight Cinemas on Sunset Boulevard.
+Check their showtimes for the word "DOME" to find what's playing there.

 Thanksgiving in San Diego

-- Mother Goose Parade: The town of El Cajon has been celebrating at Thanksgiving for more than 60 years, and many locals consider this charming parade the unofficial start of the Christmas season.
-It's held the weekend before Thanksgiving.
+- Mother Goose Parade: The town of El Cajon has been celebrating Thanksgiving with an adorable parade for more than 60 years.
+Many locals consider it the unofficial start of the Christmas season.
+But pay attention to the calendar: It's held the weekend before Thanksgiving.

 - San Diego Jazz Festival: The five-day festival runs the entire Thanksgiving weekend.